Updated —

 How to read this chart

-The blue line is where storage actually went: it started the season near 83% on November 1, 2025, fell steadily through the heating months, and sits at about 37% as of late May 2026 (the solid dot).
-The dashed blue line is the projected refill at the current injection pace, ending near 67% by November 1, 2026.
+The blue line is where storage actually went: it started the season near 83% on November 1, 2025, fell steadily through the heating months to a trough near 36.5% around April 1, and has refilled to about 50% as of July 8, 2026 (the solid dot, today's data point) — running at a pace of about +0.22pp/day, a modest acceleration from the +0.19pp/day pace measured in mid-June.
+The dashed blue line is the projected refill at that pace, ending near ~75% by November 1, 2026.
 The grey ghost line is the 5-year seasonal norm — the shape a "normal" year traces — and the green dashed line is the 80% November 1 target.
-The red shaded wedge is the gap between the projection and that target: a roughly 13-percentage-point shortfall if the current pace holds.
+The amber wedge marks the gap between the projected trajectory and that target: if the pace does not accelerate further, the EU would end the refill season roughly 5pp short of the 80% bar.
+Storage is running roughly 16 percentage points below the 5-year seasonal norm, and the formal 90% target remains well out of reach.

 Why storage entered 2026 so low